pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_usbd_endpoint_offload_information.md

 ### -field EventRingSize

-The size of the event ring.
+The size of the event ring, in bytes, unless it is assumed by precedence or practices.

 ### -field EventRingInitialCycleBit